 Almost all visitors to Yellowstone spend at least 1 day in nearby Grand Teton National Park.
 And rightly so, they should come as a pair.

-Grand Teton is one of our personal favorite national parks and we highly recommend you visit both on your trip to Wyoming.
+Grand Teton is one of our personal favorite national parks and we highly recommend you visit both.
+Exploring the best of Yellowstone and Grand Teton easily ranks among the most fun things to do in Wyoming.

 Unfortunately, we were unable to visit Grand Teton during our April visit to Yellowstone.